haomingdev/React-Native-Booking-System/README.md

             - The user should be able to click into this page to view information about a booking
             - Navigation from clicking a booking card in user booking page or all bookings page

-        *API:* (Completed as of this version)
+        2.2 *API:* (Completed as of this version)
         i.
-Implement REST crud api from: https://restfulbooker.herokuapp.com/apidoc/ in the page processes.
+Implemented REST CRUD api from: https://restfulbooker.herokuapp.com/apidoc/ in CRUD processes of the application.

-        *Bonus Requirements:* (To be completed in future version)
+        2.3 *Bonus Requirements:* (To be completed in future version)
         i.
 User booking page
             - Sort and filtering
                 a.
 User can sort by price